Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Captured and missed features

-Figure~\ref{fig:height jet} (panel (b)) shows a snapshot of the difference field $\left(h^{\text{gen}}_{\cos}-h^{\text{sim}}_{\cos}\right)$, where $h^{\text{gen}}_{\cos}$ is generated under Configuration $\{H,\bs{U},T\}$.
+Fig.~\ref{fig:height jet} (panel (b)) shows a snapshot of the difference field $\left(h^{\text{gen}}_{\cos}-h^{\text{sim}}_{\cos}\right)$, where $h^{\text{gen}}_{\cos}$ is generated under Configuration $\{H,\bs{U},T\}$.
 This field is dominated by scales smaller than the mode-1 wavelength, consistent with error (iii).
 Interestingly, the regions with the strongest differences do not align with the regions of stronger reference ITs (panel (a)), so the larger local errors are not due to stronger reference signals.
 Instead, the differences align with regions of large surface speed $|\bs{U}|$ (panel (c)).
 Two mechanisms can give rise to this.
-First, faster BM speeds and their gradients amplify spatially-local wave-mean interactions, leading to more complex patterns around them \cite{2014_JGR_DunphyLamb,uncu2024wave} that are harder to decipher for the U-Net.
-Second, BMs near tidal frequencies contaminate the reference ITs that are computed via frequency filtering; these spurious contributions, ignored by the U-Net due to their random nature, are stronger where BMs are more energetic \cite{caspar2022characterization}.

-For applications where behaviors of high-mode ITs are crucial, such as studies of energy dissipation pathways \cite{vic2019deep}, this systematic suppression of small-scale signals can be problematic.
+First, faster BM speeds and their gradients amplify spatially local wave-mean interactions \cite{2014_JGR_DunphyLamb,uncu2024wave}. \chm{In such dynamically complex regions, the distribution of plausible IT outputs given the input snapshot may be broader than elsewhere, which would further favor conservative, smoothed reconstructions by the deterministic U-Net in these regions.
+This interpretation is broadly consistent with \citeA{Wang2025MultiScale}, which applies a probabilistic framework in a wave-BM disentanglement problem to find larger predictive uncertainty when BMs are dominant.
+While their uncertainty diagnostic is not identical to the local error field considered here, both results point to snapshot-based separation becoming harder where balanced motions are strong. } Second, BMs near tidal frequencies contaminate the reference ITs that are computed via frequency filtering; these spurious contributions\ch{, which} are stronger where BMs are more energetic \cite{caspar2022characterization}, \chm{may be only weakly predictable from the input snapshot, and are therefore likely to be suppressed by the U-Net.} For applications where behaviors of high-mode ITs are crucial, such as studies of energy dissipation pathways \cite{vic2019deep}, this systematic suppression of small-scale signals can be problematic.
 We discuss possible approaches to address this in \S \ref{sec:Unet:discussion}.